 Continuous Discovery helps discover opportunities and solutions

-As mentioned, the outputs of the North Star Framework are the North Star Metric itself and a set of Input Metrics that influence the North Star Metric.
-To improve these metrics, we conduct Continuous Discovery to identify opportunities and solutions.
+We’ve established that the outputs of the North Star Framework are the North Star Metric itself and a set of Input Metrics that influence the North Star Metric.
+Next, to move these metrics, we must identify opportunities and craft solutions.

 JTBD can be applied again in this phase if we only focus on identifying the big jobs and big underserved needs in the previous stage.
-In this phase, we can dive into a particular job and identify the specific underserved needs.
+But in this phase, usually we can dive into a particular job and further identify the specific underserved needs.

-The point of Continuous Discovery is about staying in touch with your users.
-But applying Continuous Discovery in isolation isn’t enough, we must do that while keeping an eye on the metrics that really maximize both business and customer values.
-That is why the North Star Framework, or the set of principles behind it, is needed.
+The point of Continuous Discovery on its own is about staying in touch with your users.
+But applying Continuous Discovery in isolation isn’t enough, we must do that while keeping an eye on the metrics that maximize both business and customer values.
+That is where the North Star Framework, or the set of principles behind it, comes in.

 Applying the Continuous Discovery process, we identify the opportunities as high-level bets (3-6 months) broken down into low-level bets (1-3 months).
-These opportunities are also called Product Initiatives in Four Level of Strategy Deployment, which product teams can address.
+These opportunities are also called Product Initiatives in Four Level of Strategy Deployment.

 Opportunity-Solution tree helps make product changes that align with opportunities which best solve company and customer problems simultaneously

-From sizing the Opportunities based on their impact on customers, improving our positions on the market, and aligning with our company values, we can pick an opportunity and then generate solutions to address it.
+Sizing the Opportunities based on their impact on customers, improving our positions on the market, and aligning with our company values.
+We can pick an opportunity and then generate solutions to address it.

-Opportunity sizing is an intuitive game, but the Opportunity-Solution tree gives us some visual indications.
+Opportunity sizing is usually based on intuition (or product sense), but the Opportunity-Solution tree helps by giving us some visual indications.
 The depth and breadth of the opportunity space reflect the team’s current understanding of their target customer.
 If our opportunity space is too shallow, it can guide us to do more customer interviews.
 An opportunity space that’s too wide reminds us to narrow our focus.
 If we’re not considering enough solutions for our target opportunity, we can hold an ideation session.
 If we don’t have enough assumption tests in flight, we can ramp up our testing.

-There are a lot of actions we can take from looking at the Opportunity-Solution tree.
-That brings us to the completion of our map.
+There are a lot of actions we can take from looking at the Opportunity-Solution Tree.
+So OST goes hand in hand with Continuous Discovery.

 Product development frameworks should come in pack

-You can’t run Continuous Discovery without knowing what metrics you should optimize for.
+You shouldn’t run Continuous Discovery without knowing what metrics you should move.

 You can’t define North Star Metrics without knowing the activities that your customers really engage in and what your business is about.